-I. Obligations of the purchaser 1.
-Check whether 1.1. any internal regulations or collective bargaining agreement exist granting individual employees additional entitlements as a result of the transaction; 1.2. any employment agreements exist which contain provisions granting employees special entitlements as a result of the share deal transaction; 1.3. the terms of any relevant collective agreements or internal regulations include any information or consultation obligations relating to the transaction.
+1. Check whether: any internal regulations or collective bargaining agreement exist granting individual employees additional entitlements as a result of the transaction; any employment agreements exist which contain provisions granting employees special entitlements as a result of the share deal transaction; 1.3. the terms of any relevant collective agreements or internal regulations include any information or consultation obligations relating to the transaction.
 2. Prepare a draft of the following: 2.1. an announcement of the planned transfer in accordance with Point 3.1.
-(Because there are no statutory requirements regarding this announcement, it does not have to be made in written form or contain any specific details).
-3. Inform / Notify 3.1.
-According to the general principles of Slovak Labour Law, employees or employeerepresentatives have the right to receive information regarding the economic and financial situation of the employer and any potential developments of its activities.
-Consequently, the employer must provide its employees with this information (there is no sanction in the event that this obligation is breached).
-4. Consult 4.1.
-There is no legal obligation to consult employees over this kind of transaction, unless stated otherwise in a collective bargaining agreement or internal regulations.
-5. Implement 5.1.
-Not applicable unless stated otherwise in a collective bargaining agreement or internal regulations.
+(Because there are no statutory requirements regarding this announcement, it does not have to be made in written form or contain

-n.
-Obligations of the target 1.
-Check whether 1.1. any internal regulations or collective bargaining agreements exist granting individual employees additional entitlements as a result of the transaction; 1.2. any employment agreements exist which contain provisions granting employees special entitlements as a result of the share deal transaction; 1.3. the terms of any relevant collective agreements or internal regulations include any information or consultation obligations in relation to the transaction.
-2. Prepare a draft of the following: 2.1. an announcement of the planned transfer in accordance with Section3.1.
-(No statutory requirements exist regarding this announcement, soit does not have to be made in writing or contain any specific details.)
-3. Inform / Notify 3.1.
-According to the general principles of Slovak Labour Law, employees or employeerepresentatives bodies have the right to receive information on the economic and financial situation of the employer and any potential developments of its activities; the employer must therefore provide employees with such information (no sanction exists in the event that this obligation is breached).
-4. Consult 4.1.
-No legal obligation to consult employees over this kind of transaction exists, unless stated otherwise in a collective bargaining agreement or internal regulations.
-5. Implement 5.1.
+- announcement, it does not have to be made in written form or contain. any specific details). - 3.1.
+According to the general principles of Slovak Labour Law, employees or employee representative bodies have the right to receive information regarding the economic and financial situation of the employer and any potential developments of its activities.
+Consequently, the employer must provide its employees with this information (there is no sanction in the event that this obligation is breached). - 4.1.
+There is no legal obligation to consult employees over this kind of transaction, unless stated otherwise in a collective bargaining agreement or internal regulations. - 5.1.
 Not applicable unless stated otherwise in a collective bargaining agreement or internal regulations.

-- 1.1.
-Sections 27-31 of the Slovak Labour code apply to the transaction.
-(The Acquired Rights Directive is implemented in these provisions.)
-These sections apply to transactions in which the assets being transferred constitute an economic unit of the employer or part of the employer.
-(If this is the case, then the obligations stipulated in Sections 2-4 must be observed.) - 1.2. any internal regulations or collective bargaining agreements exist granting individual employees additional entitlements as a result of the intended transaction; - 1.3. any employment agreements exist which contain provisions granting employees special entitlements as a result of the intended asset deal transaction; - 1.4. any internal regulations or collective bargaining agreements exist specifying statutory obligations to inform and/or consult employee representative bodies (trade unions, work councils) over the intended transaction.
+- 1.1. any internal regulations or collective bargaining agreements exist granting individual employees additional entitlements as a result of the transaction; - 1.2. any employment agreements exist which contain provisions granting employees special entitlements as a result of the share deal transaction; - 1.3. the terms of any relevant collective agreements or internal regulations include any information or consultation obligations in relation to the transaction.